cschimezie-dot/data-science-finance.github.io/_posts/2026-07-06-catch-the-bad-apples-commercial-loan-vintage-analysis.md

 # Dataset Used <a name="dataset-used"></a>

-The project uses `commercial_vintage_master_dataset.xlsx`, a synthetic commercial lending dataset with loan snapshot records.
+The project uses `commercial_vintage_master_dataset.xlsx`, a synthetic commercial lending dataset made by AI with loan snapshot records.

 The dataset includes: